jake100/stealthlang/README.md

 # stealthlang
 Scripting language called stealth.
 Uses indentation-based syntax with optional parenthesis and optional typing.
+It's Python mixed with Lua with some Java so far mostly.